mapado/cropy/README.rst

-apt-crop : Python content based image crop
+cropy : Python content based image crop
 =========================================
 Command line tool and module to crop an image to a specific resolution removing less important parts first.